cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

 * **Speed Limits:** All requests are made to the sync node, so if the sync node has limited upload bandwidth, the IBD node will have slow download speeds.
-Note: if the sync node goes offline, Dash Core will continue downloading from another node---but it will still only download from a single sync node at a time.
+Note: if the sync node goes offline, Lifetioncoin Core will continue downloading from another node---but it will still only download from a single sync node at a time.